petrihcour/flashcard-app-backend/readme.md

-# Starter Code: Constellations Server
+# Flashcard App - Server

 This server is intended to be run for some checkpoints in the Thinkful curriculum.
 If you have trouble getting the server to run, reach out to your mentor.